Wild Thing (Tone Loc song)

-"Wild Thing" is a single by American rapper Tone Lōc from his 1989 album Lōc-ed After Dark.
+"Wild Thing" is a song by American rapper Tone Lōc from his first studio album, Lōc-ed After Dark.
 The title is a reference to the phrase "doin' the wild thing," a euphemism for sex.
 According to producer Mario Caldato Jr., who engineered and mixed the song, producer Michael Ross was inspired by an utterance of Fab 5 Freddy "Come on baby let's do the wild thing" in Spike Lee's She's Gotta Have It, and asked Young MC to write the lyrics.

-"Wild Thing" peaked at number two on the US Billboard Hot 100 in February 1989 and reached number one in New Zealand for two weeks in April.
+Released as the lead single from Lōc-ed After Dark, "Wild Thing" peaked at number two on the US Billboard Hot 100 in February 1989 and reached number one in New Zealand for two weeks that April.
 It eventually sold over two million copies in the United States, receiving a double-platinum certification from the Recording Industry Association of America (RIAA).
 The song inspired at least two parodies (the Gilligan's Island-themed "Isle Thing" by "Weird Al" Yankovic, which was Yankovic's first rap parody; and "Child King" by Christian band ApologetiX).

 Sampling controversy

 The song uses an uncredited sample of Van Halen's "Jamie's Cryin'".
-Van Halen's management at the time asked for a flat fee (credited in some reports to be US$5,000) as payment to have the song sampled by Tone Lōc.
+Van Halen's management at the time asked for a flat fee (credited in some reports to be US$50,000) as payment to have the song sampled by Tone Lōc.
 Apparently, the sampling decision was made without consulting the band's original members (credited as co-authors of the song).
 They had no idea "Wild Thing" would become a major hit.
-A subsequent civil lawsuit was settled out of court, with Van Halen receiving US$180,000 as settlement payment.
+A subsequent civil lawsuit was settled out of court, with Van Halen receiving US$280,000 as settlement payment.